amalay/kubernete-samples/README.md

 So for our application, Operating Systems (Windows/Linux/Mac) is one unit (container).
 React.JS environment and its depedent libraries are second unit (container).
 MySQL platform and the database are third unit(container).

-One important point here is, each container may depend on another conatiner.
-Example - MySQL conatiner depends on OS conatiner and so on.
-This concept is called stacked conatiners.
-Means each conatiner depends on their below container.
+One important point here is, each container may depend on another container.
+Example - MySQL container depends on OS container and so on.
+This concept is called stacked containers.
+Means each container depends on their below container.
 Microservices also works on the same concept.

 #### Docker:
-Docker is the most widely used platform to create and manage applications via conatiners.
+Docker is the most widely used platform to create and manage applications via containers.

 #### Kubernete:
 Lets go back to the dependency hell problem once again, There we understand that container is the good option to scale/de-scale the application based on the demand.
-Number of users increase to access our application and to serve those request frequently, we can increase the number of conatiners and then employ the one or more load balancer.
+Number of users increase to access our application and to serve those request frequently, we can increase the number of containers and then employ the one or more load balancer.
 This is great and solve the purpose very well but only up to a certain limit.

 Lets say number of users are keep increasing from hundreds to thousands to millions then we need dozens or hundreds of load-balancers, which is another headache in itself.
 To perform any update in the app will need a lot of effort to configure each load balancer.